Azure/Industrial-IoT/docs/modules/publisher-dmmigration.md

 | **ExitApplication**              | SecondsTillExit (optional)                                      | StatusCode, List\<StatusResponse\>                           | No*          |
 | **GetInfo**                      | -                                                               | GetInfoMethodResponseModel >>    VersionMajor  VersionMinor  VersionPatch  SemanticVersion  InformationalVersion OS  OSArchitecture  FrameworkDescription | No*          |

-*This functionality is provided by the IoT Edge `edgeAget` module via its own direct methods, see [this page](https://docs.microsoft.com/azure/iot-edge/how-to-edgeagent-direct-method) for more information.
+*This functionality is provided by the IoT Edge `edgeAgent` module via its own direct methods, see [this page](https://docs.microsoft.com/azure/iot-edge/how-to-edgeagent-direct-method) for more information.

 A [sample configuration application](https://github.com/Azure-Samples/iot-edge-opc-publisher-nodeconfiguration) as well as an [sample application for reading diagnostic information](https://github.com/Azure-Samples/iot-edge-opc-publisher-diagnostics) are provided from OPC Publisher leveraging this interface.